-Stumbling across natural beauty in Scotland isn’t exactly difficult.
-With a population of just over five million, much of the country’s area is given over to expansive stretches of rugged countryside punctuated by soaring peaks, vast lochs and evergreen forests.
-Even in the cities, you’re never far away from nature here.
+Even in Scotland’s cities, you’re never far away from nature here.
 For example, in Edinburgh, a walk up to the summit of Arthur’s Seat – an extinct volcano in the heart of the city – makes for a popular escape from urban life for locals and visitors alike.

-But if you really want to experience Scotland’s natural wonders at their most undisturbed, it’s worth making your way to some more remote locations.
-We can create a custom-made Scotland tour for you taking in some of the greatest highlights of the Sottish landscape.
-And the best part?
-There’s a good chance you’ll have at least some of them completely to yourself.
+But if you really want to experience Scotland’s natural wonders at their most undisturbed, it’s worth making your way to some of the more remote locations.

-Read on for some inspiration – and the natural treasures below are just the beginning.
+If you’re planning a visit to Scotland, gather some inspiration from these places.
+But just know that the natural treasures below are just the beginning.

 The Fairy Pools, Isle of Skye

-The pools take their name from the wealth of folk legends that surrounds them.
-In the past, they’ve been thought to be the home not only of fairies, but of selkies – a mythical Scottish being that switches between seal and human forms.
+The pools take their name from the wealth of folk legends that surround them.
+In the past, they’ve been thought to be the home to more than fairies.
+They’re also rumoured to be the home of selkies – a mythical Scottish being that switches between seal and human forms.

 Neist Point, Isle of Skye